amirhnajafiz/auth-website/README.md

 Each user has a task that has due date and user can click to remove them or add new ones.

-For front-end I used Bootstrap4 and jinga.
+For front-end I used Bootstrap4 and jinja2.

 ## Result
-You can see the project output in <a href="./demo/DEMO.md">Here</a>.
+You can see the project output in <a href="./demo/DEMO.md">here</a>.

 # Course
+This is a course that I watched from youtube, about creating a website with python Flask framework.<br />
-Visit the youtube video from [here](https://youtu.be/dam0GPOAvVI)
+Visit the youtube video from [here](https://youtu.be/dam0GPOAvVI).